 You’ll have access to the award winning facilities at the University as well as a support network.
 In some cases, a small studio space may be made available.
 No tuition is included, but you can always discuss work and projects with others on the scheme.
 You’ll be able to get involved in opportunities such as the Life after University workshops and Summer Programme, research clusters, Creative Networks and hearing from visiting professionals.

-In 2017/18 applications were open for Creatives in Residence in the below course areas:
+Applications are now open for 2018/19 in the below course areas:

 BA (Hons) Animation